djt5019/sample-cookbook/README.md

 * ChefDK - Isolated ruby installation and standard community Chef tools
 * Gem - Standard ruby mechanism for installing supporting libraries (called gems)
+* Bundler - Installs gems in an isolated manner that doesn't impact the native Ruby installation (like virtualenv)
 * Vagrant - Allows for easy creation/modification of virtual machines
 * Test-Kitchen - Harness for integration testing Chef recipes
 * Berkshelf - Used for vendoring cookbooks, and in testing, shipping cookbooks to the virtual machine